qiyunzhu/utils/README.md

 ## [list_all_authors.py](list_all_authors.py)

-Generates a list of authors with the PMID and date of the last paper of each author as well as the number of papers co-authored from a Medline-formatted PubMed paper list.
-Useful for batch-populating the collaborators and other affiliations (COA) table for grant agencies.
+Generates a list of authors with their information on the last paper of each author as well as the number of papers co-authored from a Medline-formatted PubMed paper list.
+Useful for populating the collaborators and other affiliations (COA) table for grant agencies.